 At a $1,000 per kWh incentive rate for qualified Equity Resilience customers, the $613 million in incentives would fund between 45,000 and 60,000 batteries for disadvantaged customers and customers in high-fire risk areas.

 The revised SGIP funding also sets aside $60 million for standard residential projects.
 If all of these funds were paid out at the current block rate of $250 per kWh, that would fund between 17,000 and 25,000 additional batteries.
-Given that there are under 15,000 residential energy storage systems currently installed in California, the increased funding in SGIP will at a minimum increase overall battery deployment in the state fourfold.
+Given that there are around 15,000 residential energy storage systems currently installed in California, the increased funding in SGIP will at a minimum increase overall battery deployment in the state fourfold.

 Start saving immediately with solar + storage